10 Student Loan Questions for Emergency Housestaff

 What is loan forbearance, and why might using it be a bad idea during my training?
 Isn’t that what residents used to do?

 In forbearance, no loan payments are required but your interest continues to accrue.
 It’s true that in past years many residents did not pay on their loans during training, but the times have since changed dramatically and loan forbearance is typically the most costly option for today’s residents.
 Superior repayment alternatives have arisen in recent years and interest rates on federal student loans to medical graduates were fixed in 2006, with an average rate of 7%.
 While forbearance allows you more access to your modest training income, it is important to note that ALL of this interest accrues with no federal subsidy or forgiveness opportunity.
 Furthermore, interest can capitalize in each year that forbearance is renewed.
 A resident with $220,000 of federal student loan debt will accumulate almost $65,000 in additional interest over the course of a 4-year residency by using forbearance.
-Both Income-Based Repayment and Pay As You Earn are superior alternatives as they require affordable loan payments during training, provide an interest subsidy, and can position many residents and fellows for significant loan forgiveness.
+IBR, PAYE and REPAYE are all superior alternatives as they require affordable loan payments during training, may provide an interest subsidy, and can position many residents and fellows for significant loan forgiveness.